SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Alice can now only transfer 60 ACME (she has a `totalCustodyLimit` of 40).

 Alice can only put tokens into custody provided that she has sufficient free (un-custodied) allowance.
 This provides the guarantee that a custodian will always be able to transfer up to their custodyLimit of tokens.
+This means that the base transfer function must ensure that the remaining balance of the token holder is at least `totalCustodyLimit` and otherwise revert.

 As the custodian (external address or smart contract) exercises their right to transfer ACME tokens on behalf of Alice, their `custodyLimit` is decreased accordingly.

 A custodian transfers tokens by calling `transferCustody`.
 Calling this function decreases a custodians custodyLimit appropriately on completion.

+If the token also implements ERC-1410, then the `totalCustodyLimit` can be presented as a partition of the token holders balance.

+When a custodian is transferring tokens on behalf of a token holder, any other transfer rules must be respected (e.g. `canTransfer` should be true for the tokens being transferred from the current beneficial owner to the new owner irrespective of the fact that they are being transferred by a custodian rather than directly by the beneficial owner).

 ### increaseCustodyLimit